severalnines/docs/installation.rst

 Make sure the following is ready prior to this installation:

 * Verify that sudo is working properly if you are using a non-root user.
-* ClusterControl node must able to connect to all database nodes.
+* ClusterControl node must be able to access to all database nodes via passwordless SSH.
-* Passwordless SSH from ClusterControl node to all nodes (including the ClusterControl node itself) has been configured correctly.
 * You must have internet connection on ClusterControl node during the installation process.
 Otherwise, see `Offline Installation`_.

 .. _Installation - Manual Installation - Redhat-CentOS: